Jzhou271/Inter-Process-Communication-with-TCP-Sockets/README.md

 ***Test Multi-thread*** <br>
 Step 0: Uncomment the ```sleep(10)``` code in the at `write_file` function at file `server_func.c`. <br> Since we deliberately want to let one thread occupy a file.
 Remember to re-compile using the `Makefile`.

-Step 1: Create two clients A & B <br>
+Step 1: Create two clients A & B, and then delete server's `data/sales.txt` we created earlier <br>
 Step 2: Client A send WRITE command to the server file `data/sales.txt` <br>
 Step 3: Client B send RM command to the same server file <br>